dgelessus/NAGUS/docs/uru/vault.rst

   this field is left unset
   and it's expected that the type alone uniquely identifies the folder inside its parent.

+A Folder node has no fixed structure and may contain child nodes of almost any type.
+See the structure descriptions of the other node types for details.

 .. _vault_node_player_info:

 Player Info
 ^^^^^^^^^^^

+Lightweight reference to an avatar.
+Stores key information about the avatar, its current state in the game, and the corresponding :ref:`vault_node_player` node that stores further data related to the avatar.

 * ``CreateAgeName``, ``CreateAgeUuid``: Normally left unset.
   Not supported by MOSS for this node type.